cara380nm/princes/flossie.md

      - 4xThrowing daggers
  - Backpack:
    - A set of brown robes [^cloistered-scholar]
-   - a sack
    - a backpack
    - a bedroll
    - a mess kit
    - a tinderbox
    - 10 torches
-   - 10 days of rations
+   - 9 days of rations
    - a waterskin
    - A spellbook [^wizard]
    - Borrowed book on the subject of your current study [^cloistered-scholar] - Temple of the sacred moon